-Like EQ, we can’t over-compress a master track since it just squashes the life out of the song.
-Rather, subtle compression with very low ratios of 2:1 or so are the order of the day.
+Like EQ, we can’t over-compress a master track since it just squashes the life out very low ratios of 2:1 or so are the order of the day.

 We want to keep the internal dynamics of the song but still make it sound a little more even.
 Especially if we are mixing a few songs together that have different levels.